Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz3218-new-zealand-certificate-in-sterilising-technology-level-3/) which is funded by the government from the open polytechnic university.
 I’ve started mine and it's super interesting, so much to learn :)

-~ For aesthetics purposes:\
+~ For aesthetics purposes:
- * installed string lights overhead to help to give this space a magical ambiance in the nighttime\
+ * installed string lights overhead to help to give this space a magical ambiance in the nighttime
-*  added gravel for the pathway + for low maintenance  \
+*  added gravel for the pathway + for low maintenance
-* managed to get a garden bench, while having a cuppa and appreciate the nature! \
+* managed to get a garden bench, while having a cuppa and appreciating nature!
-*  we were gifted a wind chime from my lovely aunty, which I think is a great addition to any garden\
+*  we were gifted a wind chime from my lovely aunty, which I think is a great addition to any garden
 * also, we were super lucky, the house came with the bistro set to top it off!

 ![](/assets/img_6587.jpg)